 Exceptions to the Minnesota Personal Injury Statute of Limitations

 There are various scenarios delineated in Minnesota that might (a) delay the start of the statute of limitations clock timer or (b) pause the clock or timer even if it has begun to count down.
 The following situations represent when it is possible to extend the personal injury filing deadline set forth by Minnesota law.
-Examples of situations that may include a delay or pause in the statute of limitations include –
+Examples of situations that may include a delay or pause in the statute of limitations include –- If the injured person is a minor or under the age of 18 on the date of the incident

 - If the injured person is legally insane at the time of the incident